Nynuphar/IDEAL-doc/docs/source/appointments.rst

 Plan a single appointment for a patient
 *********************************************

 To plan a single appointment for a patient (for example, an unplanned appointment), please navigate to: **Appointments** > **Create Single Appointment** and select the study (in **Study filter**).
 Select the patient, the type of visit and the scheduled date (appointment range and/or duration), and save.
-Fo example, David Beckham will have an unplanned appointment on the 27 of August 2024:
+For example, David Beckham will have an unplanned appointment on the 27 of August 2024:

 .. image:: AppSingle.png